-- June 1 Additional restrictions on underground injection of First, Second and Third Third Wastes. - August 17 Corrections to June 1 restrictions on Third Third Wastes.
+June 1 Additional restrictions on underground injection of First, Second and Third Wastes.

+August 17 Corrections to June 1 restrictions on Third Third Wastes.

 One June 1, 1990, USEPA promulgated the restrictions on land disposal of Third Third Scheduled Wastes.
 That rulemaking included restrictions under both the RCRA and UIC programs.
-The present Board rulemaking deals only with the portion of that proceeding which impacts the Illinois UIC program.
+On January 31, 1991, USEPA published a series of corrections to the Third Third prohibitions.
+The present Board rulemaking deals only with those portions of the federal proceedings that impact the Illinois UIC program.
 Docket R90-11 will deal with those portions impacting the Illinois RCRA program.

 The federal rulemaking primarily completes the list of Third Third Wastes prohibited from underground injection (40 CFR 148.16, corresponding to 35 Ill.
 Adm.
 Code 738.116).
 It also adds First Third Wastes (40 CFR 148.14, corresponding to 35 Ill.
 Adm.
 Code 738.114) and Second Third Wastes (40 CFR 148.15, corresponding to 35 Ill.
 Adm.
 Code 738.115) and add an exception from the general prohibition against underground injection for certain characteristic wastes (40 CFR 148.1, corresponding to 35 Ill.
 Adm.
 Code 738.101).
-The present rulemaking proposes those recent federal amendments.
+The present rulemaking adopts those recent federal amendments.